Important Note

 Evaluate Blocks

-To test complicated sites like this, you might sometimes need to directly call JavaScript functions on the page or extract values from within the browser itself.
+For situations like this, you might need to call JavaScript functions on the page directly, or extract values from within the page’s DOM.

 Evaluate Blocks, or eval blocks, let you execute your own JavaScript code inside the browser.
-This is a powerful way to do special on-page automation at a lower level than you can with individual steps.
+This is a powerful way to do special on-page automation more precisely than you can with simple actions.

 Extracting a Simple Value